gaborcselle/jsonl-gazelle/README.md

 The generated file is automatically excluded from git via `.gitignore` to keep the repository lightweight.

 ## What's next / Roadmap
-- [ ] Implement Gazelle leaping animation, with smaller gif (PR 19 has conflicts)
-- [ ] Table view: Fix table column behavior: Instead of trying to fill the full width, and then resizing within the full width against each other, the columns should always resize as needed.
-- [ ] File bar bug: For the >100MB files that are oversize, could we show their filename in white as usual (instead of red), and then still show the little warning icon with the guidance to right click?
-Showing them red may cause the user to feel uncomfortable.
+- [ ] Table view column width logic: If there's only one column, for example in `escaped-json.jsonl`, that column should fill the entire horizontal width
+- [ ] Table view column width logic: For files with columns that have a lot of info, like `nested.jsonl`, make the columns with the longer values wider than is currently
-- [ ] Bug: When the OpenAI key is not set, the AI settings dialog should appear with a warning that the key is not set.
-Once the key is set, we return to the AI column screen.
+- [ ] AI dialog: When the OpenAI key is not set, and you click to insert a column with AI, the AI settings dialog should appear with a warning that the key is not set.
+Entering a key and clicking OK results in us returning to the AI column screen.
-- [ ] Missing: The "add rows with AI feature" seems to have gone missing after PR 20
+- [ ] Insert Rows with AI: When the OpenAI key is not set, ask for the OpenAI key as above.
+- [ ] Insert Rows with AI: Hide the AI Prompt, but show it if you click "Advanced".
+Change last word of the prompt from "below" to "provided"
+- [ ] AI dialog: Make column name and its text field a single line to save vertical space.
+Reduce vertical padding to "AI Prompt", there's too much space.
-- [ ] Retest the AI column generation feature
+- [ ] AI dialog: "AI Prompt Template" should just be called "AI Prompt".
+- [ ] AI dialog: Remember recent values (along with any enum settings), and allow the user to prefill them from a dropdown.
+(Don't show the dropdown if the user has never used the feature.)
+- [ ] AI dialog: Make the (i) more like a (?) and make sure the baseline of teh ?is aligned with the text.
+Clicking on it should show the templace language to the right of the AI Prompt instead of below - on laptop screens, this dialog takes up too much vertical space.
+- [ ] AI dialog: Change the example to "Assign a U.S. school grade (K–12 or college) that best matches the reading level of `{{row.model_output}}`."
+- [ ] AI dialog: port the enum option to OpenAI's structured outputs from the current prompt-based implementation
-- [ ] Retest the AI row generation feature
+- [ ] Test the AI column generation feature, e.g. for when you give it `{{row.paths}}` that exist in some rows but not in others
-- [ ] Add an option to the AI column generation feature to only allow an enum of values as output (e.g. Yes/No, 1-5, etc.) use the OpenAI structured outputs API to do this
+- [ ] Test the AI row generation feature
-- [ ] While the AI column is filling, the value should show as "generating" or "5th in line ..." instead of as "null"
-- [X] Split codebase: Split the codebase into smaller separate files
-- [X] Large files: For JSONL files over 100MB (VS Code limit), add a right-click menu to split the file into smaller parts
-- [X] Pretty print view: Align line numbers with line numbers in source file
-- [X] Pretty print view: Syntax highlighting
-- [X] Pretty print view: Fix first rendering bug
-- [X] Virtualize data loading
-- [X] Table view: Row deletion and addition - this should be on right-click on the row header, allow Delete, Insert above, and insert below
-- [X] Table view: Allow re-ordering columns, allow hiding /unhiding columns - like Google Sheets
-- [X] Table view: Allow wrapping text - add a checkbox in the top bar, and if it's checked, the line contents should wrap
-- [X] Table view: Column addition - this should be a right-click on the column header, Insert before, insert after.
-(Prompt for the name of the new column)
-- [X] Table view: Fix "unstringify column" for `escaped-json.jsonl` - it should create those columns
-- [X] Table view: Insert column with AI: Pull up a prompt dialog, let me define how it should be filled by using `{{row}}` or `{{row.fieldname[index]}}`, `{{row_number}}`, `{{rows_before}}`, {{rows_after}} notation.
-Then parallelize the filling of the newly created column, show a progress bar.
-- [X] Table view: Insert rows with AI: Right-click on the row header, then choose how many of the previous rows to feed it (default to 10), and a prompt dialog that defaults to "generate more like these, but make it different from the lines below"
-- [X] Settings: A settings dialog to enter your OpenAI key and select a model (default to gpt-4.1-mini) for the above AI features
-- [X] Pretty print view: Insert before and after
-- [X] Raw view: Allow editing the raw view
-- [X] Raw view: Add JSON syntax highlighting
+- [ ] Suggest feature in AI add column dialog: Add a "Suggest new column" to the column menu.
+It will prompt OpenAI with some of the example data to make suggestions for new columns to add, with the provided template language.
+It will suggest a bunch of column names + prompts to choose from.
+The user can then run that and add a new column.

 ## License